petrioteer/lpu-wifi-automate-login/README.md

-# Automation Script to log into LPU Wifi
+# Automation Script for logging into LPU Wifi

 This script is tested with Google Chrome <b>Version 117.0.5938.92 </b> (Official Build) (64-bit).
 <br> Please make sure to download chromedriver for the same version for the script to function properly.